John-Holden/goBlog/README.md

-# YamBlog - A Blog Application with YAML to HTML Conversion
+# goBlog - A Blog Application with YAML to HTML Conversion

-YamBlog is a simple blog application written in Go that allows you to create and serve HTML pages from markdown contained in YAML files.
-HTML pages are stored in the `/pages` dir by default.
+goBlog is a simple blog application that allows you to create and serve HTML pages from markdown contained in YAML files.
+HTML pages are stored in the `/content` dir by default.
 Each YAML element is then converted into HTML.

 This README will guide you through setting up and using the application.